-(f) As used in this subdivision, the term "supervisory official" means a peace officer with the rank of sergeant, or its equivalent, or above, a special agent in charge from the Bureau of Criminal Apprehension, the attorney general, the head of the attorney general's criminal division, a county attorney, or the head of a county attorney's criminal division.
+(f) As used in this subdivision, the term "supervisory official" means a peace officer with the rank of sergeant, or its equivalent, or above, a special agent in charge from the Bureau of Criminal Apprehension,

 Subd.
 2. Preclusion of notice to subject of governmental access.
 A governmental entity acting under section 626A.28 when it is not required to notify the subscriber or customer under section 626A.28, subdivision 2, paragraph (a), or to the extent that it may delay notice under subdivision 1, may apply to a court for an order commanding a provider of electronic communications service or remote computing service to whom a warrant, subpoena, or court order is directed, for a period as the court considers appropriate, not to notify any other person of the existence of the warrant, subpoena, or court order.
-The court shall enter an order if it determines that there is reason to believe that notification of the existence of the warrant, subpoena, or court order.
+The court shall enter an order if it determines that there is reason to believe that notification of the existence of the warrant, subpoena, or court order will result in:

-(1) endangering the life or physical safety of an individual;

-(2) flight from prosecution;

-(3) destruction of or tampering with evidence;

-(4) intimidation of potential witnesses; or

-(5) otherwise seriously jeopardizing an investigation or unduly delaying a trial.
+- (1) endangering the life or physical safety of an individual; - (2) flight from prosecution; - (3) destruction of or tampering with evidence; - (4) intimidation of potential witnesses; or - (5) otherwise seriously jeopardizing an investigation or unduly delaying a trial.